 March is a beautiful time to visit Israel.
-Spring flowers remain and the daytime temperatures are nice and warm.
-Most of the country experiences a high number of sunny but crisp days.
-Temperatures average between 55 and 75 degrees F.
+Spring flowers remain and the daytime temperatures are lovely and warm.
+Most of the country experiences a high number of sunny yet crisp days.
+Temperatures average between 55 and 75 degrees F. With this year’s tour having been rescheduled for November, we expect a different, uniquely beautiful autumn experience.

 The tour host will be Kim Haines Eitzen who is a professor at Cornell University and a member of the NPI Board.